BestTimesToVisit.com Logo

 money

-While credit cards are becoming more accepted, many smaller shops, bakeries, and traditional pubs still prefer cash.
-It's always a good idea to have some Euros on hand, especially for market stalls or when buying those delicious Nürnberger sausages.
+While credit cards are becoming more accepted, many smaller shops, bakeries, and traditional restaurants still prefer cash.
+It's always a good idea to have some Euros on hand for spontaneous purchases, especially at the Christmas market or local markets.

 packing

-Comfortable walking shoes are a must!
-Nuremberg's Old Town is best explored on foot, and you'll be doing a lot of strolling on cobblestone streets.
-Pack layers too, as the weather can change quickly, especially outside of the summer months.
+Pack comfortable walking shoes, as Nuremberg's historic center is best explored on foot, and you'll likely be doing a lot of strolling.
+Also, bring layers, as the weather can be unpredictable, especially outside of the summer months – a waterproof jacket is always a smart addition.

 safety

-Nuremberg is a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist areas or on public transport.
-Keep your valuables secure and be mindful of pickpockets, particularly during busy market days or events.
+Nuremberg is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded tourist areas or at night.
+Keep your valuables secure and be mindful of pickpockets, particularly during busy events like the Christmas market.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)